raveljs/ravel/README.md

 const inject = Ravel.inject;

 /**
- * An Error we will throw when a requested city is not found.
+ * First, we'll define an Error we will throw when a requested
- * This Error will be associated with the HTTP error code 404.
+ * city is not found.
+This Error will be associated with the
+ * HTTP error code 404.
  */
 class MissingCityError extends Error {
   constructor(name) {
-    super(`City ${name} does not exist.`, constructor, Ravel.httpCodes.NOT_FOUND);
+    super(`City ${name} does not exist.`, Ravel.httpCodes.NOT_FOUND);
   }
 }